 arguments made in the Pu'uhonua document WPRFMC Analysis NWHI are considered imperiled or of high conservation concern, and in particular, six species - the Laysan (near-threatened), blackfooted (near-threatened), and short-tailed (endangered) albatrosses, Christmas shearwater, Tristram's storm-petrel (near-threatened) and blue noddy - are of the highest concern for the The Pu'uhonua document cites the IUCN Red List status, which uses different criteria than the U.S. Endangered Species Act (ESA) listing.
 Of the species highlighted in this statement, only the short-tailed albatross is listed under the ESA and this species' primary breeding habitat is in Japan.
 Short-tailed albatross, Christmas shearwater, Tristram's storm-petrel and blue noddy are not at risk from bycatch in the Hawaii longline fishery.
 The Laysan and black-footed albatrosses and listed under the ESA, their populations are stable or increasing, and the Hawaii longline fishery pioneered seabird mitigation measures to reduce interactions with these two species in the early 2000s. population decline for albatross can be attributed to longline fisheries."
 The Hawaii longline fishery pioneered seabird mitigation measures in 2002 to reduce interactions with Laysan and black-footed albatrosses.
-As a result of these measures, sea bird interactions were reduced by 70-90 percent ).
-These two species of albatrosses have stable or increasing populations .
+As a result of these measures, sea bird interactions were reduced by 70-90 percent ^{7,8}).
+These two species of albatrosses have stable or increasing populations 9 .
 Seabird: "Some studies have shown that booby species range throughout most - though not all - The seabirds mentioned in this statement have limited to no interactions with the Hawaii longline fishery, and thus pushing the longline fishery outside of the US EEZ around the NWHI will not provide conservation benefits.

-Arguments made in the Pu'uhonua document WPRFMC Analysis • Turtles: "More than 90% of green sea turtles (Chelonia mydas) or honu in Hawaiian nest in the NWHI.
-Individuals tagged at French Frigate Shoals have been identified near Kauai, Oahu, and Maui to the southwest and near Lisianski Island, and Pearl and Hermes Reef to the northwest.
-This is a flagship species for Hawaii's tourism industry, with numerous businesses catering to tourists who wish to observe these endangered animals.
-They are also an iconic Hawaiian species of great cultural importance."
-Green sea turtles are rarely caught in the Hawaii longline fishery.
+Arguments made in the Pu'uhonua document WPRFMC Analysis (Chelonia mydas) or honu in Hawaiian nest in the NWHI.
+Individuals tagged at French Frigate Shoals have been identified near Kauai, Oahu, Green sea turtles are rarely caught in the Hawaii longline fishery.
 There have been no green turtle interactions observed in the Hawaii longline fishery operating within the US EEZ around the NWHI since 2002.
 The Hawaii green sea turtle population has made a remarkable rebound since commercial harvest was prohibited through state and federal regulations in the 1970s.
+(Dermochelys coriacea), have been identified as being at particular risk of population decline as a result of incidental take by longline pelagic fisheries.
+In fact, fisheries are considered to be one of the main causes of anthropogenic mortality for sea turtles.
+Nesting populations of Pacific leatherbacks have experienced a 95% decline in just two decades.
+Loggerhead turtles showed an 80% population decline in the same period."
 The National Marine Fisheries Service has concluded that the Hawaii longline fishery is not impacting the recovery of loggerhead and leatherback populations.
 The source document pointing to loggerhead turtle decline is dated 2004.
 The North Pacific loggerhead nesting population has increased in the decade following the 2004 publication.
 Furthermore, loggerhead turtles rarely occur in the US EEZ around the NWHI and there have been no observed deaths of loggerhead turtles from the Hawaii longline fishery in the US EEZ around the NWHI.
 Similarly, there have been no observed deaths of leatherback turtles from the Hawaii longline fishery in the US EEZ around the NWHI.
 Leatherback turtles in the Western Pacific are threatened by land-based threats at their nesting beaches primarily located in Indonesia, Papua New Guinea and the Solomon Islands, such as egg harvest, predation by dogs and pigs, and beach erosion from frequent storms.
 Recognizing these threats, the Western Pacific Regional Fishery Management Council supported nesting beach conservation projects from 2002-2014 to aid in the recovery of Pacific leatherback turtle populations.